This Slow Cooker Pulled Pork is our family favorite pulled pork recipe! This pulled pork recipe uses a dry rub, no sauce, and is so tender and juicy!

 Pork recipes like this are so adaptable to using in different ways because pork, for one, doesn’t have a strong flavor to begin with.
 Also we’re not adding barbecue sauce to this pulled pork recipe so it can be flavored further in a lot of different ways.

-What Other Recipes Can I Make With This Pulled Pork Recipe?
+What Other Ways Can I Use This Slow Cooker Pulled Pork?

 Since we’ve already mentioned taquitos and our cheesy bbq pulled pork, here’s some more ideas!